-Project / Programme Objectives: The ECR-Mekong project is aligned with the Adaptation Fund objective to "reduce vulnerability and increase adaptive capacity of communities to respond to the impacts of climate change at the local, national and regional level".
+The ECR-Mekong project is aligned with the Adaptation Fund objective to "reduce vulnerability and increase adaptive capacity of communities to respond to the impacts of climate change at the local, national and regional level".
 The overall objective of the project is to reduce vulnerability and exposure from the climate hydro-meteorological hazards, therefore, strengthening the adaptation and resilience of communities in the Participating Countries (with capacity development of the NMHSs and other national agencies) to climate variability and change.
 Furthermore, the project will develop local, national and regional adaptation strategies, plans and implementation mechanisms based on integrated monitoring and management of water resources for supporting socio-economic developments.
-It will also support the United Nations (UN) Early Warnings for All initiative (EW4AII), which is co-led by the World Meteorological sconomic developments.
-It will also support the United Nations (UN) Early Warmings for All Initiative (EV4All), which is co-ele by the World Meteorological Organization (WMO) and other international partners to cover everyone on the planet with EWS by the end of 2027.
+It will also support the United Nations (UN) Early Warnings for All initiative (EW4All), which is co-led by the World Meteorological Organization (WMO) and other international partners to cover everyone on the planet with EWS by the end of 2027.
 Cambodia and Lao PDR are two of the initial 30 priority countries receiving targeted support under the EW4All initiative.
 In this regard, Cambodia and Lao PDR are currently being supported through the Systematic Observation Financing Facility (SOFF) initiative (a UN Multi-Partner Trust Fund co-created by UNDP, UNEP and WMO) and the Climate Risk and Early Warning Systems (CREWS) initiative (a multi-donor Financial Intermediary Fund hosted by the World Bank).
 The Adaptation Fund is a member of the SOFF Advisory Board.
-SOFF's goal is to support countries to improve their meteorological observations in compliance with the internationally agreed WMO Global Basic Observation Network (GBON), and which in turn'll support Global Producing Centres for Long-Range Forecasts (CFC-LRFs, such as the European Centre for Medium-Range Weather Forecasts (ECMWF) in developing high-quality meteorological and hydrological provides there is a need to develop agnostic the provided for strengthing the monitoring aspects.
-Here is a need to develop agnostic the provided for strengthing the monitoring aspects. monitoring and forecasting products.
-Even though support has been provided for strengthening the monitoring aspects, there is a need to develop capacities and capabilities to improve impact-based forecasting, warning, and advisory services to various stakeholders of Mekong Basin countries.
-The project will support in monitoring of water resources and hydro-power infrastructures which are critical for socio-economic wellbeing of the population as well as building the project will be a provided for strength (Policy State Policy State biological diversity (CR2.5)

-Through the proposed project, national (NMHSs, Disaster Management, Agriculture, water resources etc.) and regional (MRC, South-East Asia Regional Climate Centre (SEA-RCC)) agencies: tools and products will be developed for forecasting of weather, and water events, enhancing sector-specific (energy, irrigation, water resources, agriculture etc.) advisories for risks informed decision making, increasing collaboration among agencies in disseminating advisories/warnings and emergency response, developing self-help capabilities of the communities prone to hydro-meteorological hazards to better adapt, respond and develop resilience.
+SOFF's goal is to support countries to improve their meteorological observations in compliance with the internationally agreed WMO Global Basic Observation Network (GBON), and which in turn will support Global Producing Centres for Long-Range Forecasts (GPC-LRFs, such as the European Centre for Medium-Range Weather Forecasts (ECMWF) in developing high-quality meteorological and hydrological monitoring and forecasting products.
+Even though support has been provided for strengthening the monitoring aspects, there is a need to develop capacities and capabilities to improve impact-based forecasting, warning, and advisory services to various stakeholders of Mekong Basin countries. .
+The project will support in monitoring of water resources and hydro-power infrastructures which are critical for socio-economic wellbeing of the population as well as building biological diversity.
+Through the proposed project, national (NMHSs, Disaster Management, Agriculture, water resources etc.) and regional (MRC, South-East Asia Regional Climate Centre (SEA-RCC)) agencies tools and products will be developed for forecasting of weather, and water events, enhancing sector-specific (energy, irrigation, water resources, agriculture etc.) advisories for risks informed decision making, increasing collaboration among agencies in disseminating advisories/warnings and emergency response, developing self-help capabilities of the communities prone to hydro-meteorological hazards to better adapt, respond and develop resilience.